databricks/spark-training/strata_2013/index.md

 # Machine Learning

-To allow you to complete the machine learning exercises within the relatively short time available, using only the relatively small number of nodes available to you, we will now work with a restricted set of the Wikipedia traffic statistics data from May 5-7, 2009.
+In this section, we will look at how you can use Spark to implement machine learning algorithms.
+To allow you to complete the machine learning exercises within the relatively short time available, using only the relatively small number of machines available, we will now work with a restricted set of the Wikipedia traffic statistics data from May 5-7, 2009.
 In particular, we have restricted the dataset to only include a subset of the full set of articles.
 This restricted dataset is pre-loaded in the HDFS on your cluster in `/wikistats_20090505-07_restricted`.

 ## Command Line Preprocessing and Featurization